collabnix/kubelabs/Autoscaler101/helpers.md

 Obviously, this is not a recommended option unless you have no other choice regarding the severity of your application.
 Ideally, your jobs should be able to handle shutdowns gracefully, and any jobs that start in place of the old ones should be able to complete what the previous job was doing.

-Another annotation that help with autoscaling is the `autoscaling.alpha.kubernetes.io/metrics` annotation which allows you to specify custom metrics for autoscaling, like so:
+Another annotation that helps with autoscaling is the `autoscaling.alpha.kubernetes.io/metrics` annotation which allows you to specify custom metrics for autoscaling, like so:

 ```yaml
 metadata:
   annotations:
     autoscaling.alpha.kubernetes.io/metrics: '[{"type": "Resource", "resource": {"name": "cpu", "targetAverageUtilization": 80}}]'
 ```

+Now that we have looked at annotations, let's look at how pod priority and disruptions budgets can help you with scaling.

 ### Cluster Autoscaler